Turtle Definition Turtle Definition 1

 The BBC claims that the turtle’s shell is made up of nearly 50 bones and becomes bigger as the turtle grows.
 This makes it impossible for a turtle to overgrow its shell.

 • Turtles can live a very long time.
-Some turtles live over 100 years!
+Some kinds live over 100 years!

 Turtles are real long-livers and can boast of longer lifespans than most of the world’s creatures.
-This range varies depending on the species of turtle.
+This range varies depending on their species.

 Famous Quotes Featuring “Turtle”